gionkunz/md-chat-workshop/README.md

 - Text editor of your choice

 You can Install these three software components on any operating system without bigger issues.
-We recommend however, to use the pre-installed VM that is provided for the /ch/open workshop.
+We recommend however, to use the pre-installed VM that is provided for the workshop.

-## Using a VM prepared for the workshop at /ch/open
+## Using a VM prepared for the workshop

-In the context of the /ch/open workshop we have prepared a VM (VMWare player image) for you that you can use for the workshop.
-All tools that you need are already pre-installed and you don't need to follow any further steps down in the
+In the context of the workshop we have prepared a VM (VMWare player image) for you that you can use for the workshop.
+All tools that you need are already pre-installed and you don't need to follow any further steps down in the installation guide.

+The VM comes with Ubuntu 14.10 and is pre-configured with GIT, Node.js, Grunt, Bower, Terminator, WebStorm 10, Sublime Text 2, Zeal (with JS, AngularJS, HTML5 and other usefull offline documentation packages) and other useful tools.

-1. First you need to download [VMWare Player](https://my.vmware.com/web/vmware/free#desktop_end_user_computing/vmware_player/6_0):
+1. First you need to download [VMWare Player](https://my.vmware.com/web/vmware/free#desktop_end_user_computing/vmware_player/7_0):
-2. Download [the VM Zip file](http://images.workshoptage.ch/images/ws5/ws-5.zip) from the /ch/open server and extract into a folder on your machine (The VM is totally around 7 GB)
+2. Download [the VM Zip file](https://drive.google.com/folderview?id=0B4dgZXgHe8DifjgzeEh5ZXRIdm5RRnhCOXh4QTk1bzNEbWtTLTJmVmF3d3pETkgtX3lHRGs&usp=sharing) and extract into a folder on your machine (The VM is around 9 GB in total)
 3. Import the VM into VMWare Player by opening the .vmx file
 4. Start the VM to make sure everything is okay
-5. If you'd like to log in to the system and pre-install some software you'd like to use, please use the password "dev".
+5. If you'd like to log in to the system and pre-install some software you'd like to use, please use the password "angular".
 Please don't update existing software or modify core components, as we would like to guarantee a smooth workshop experience.

 Now you're set and prepared for the workshop.
 If you've installed the VM there are no more steps to follow.